DoctorLogicProduct/dltest/landing-pages/healthcare-practice-marketing-get-started.md

 - template: hero-with-image
   component: hero-1
   component_css: hero
-  headline: Marketing for Healthcare Practices
+  headline: Digital Marketing for Healthcare Practices
   text: You want a partner who’s there to make your life simple and takes the guesswork
     out of healthcare marketing.
 DoctorLogic is fully invested in your practice’s success.
 Our priority is you.